 The Corporate Finance Institute says SDE or “Seller’s discretionary earnings is a cash-flow based measure of business earnings in an owner-operated business.
 It comprises the profit before tax and interest of a business before the owner’s benefits, non-cash expenses, extraordinary one-time investments, and other non-related business incomes and expenses.

-The metric is used to measure the value of an organization in order to provide potential buyers with a better picture of their expected return on investment.”
+The metric is used to measure the value of an organization to provide potential buyers with a better picture of their expected return on investment.”
 Adjusted EBITDA will include some of the additional items included in SDE.
-The difference between the two is that SDE includes the owner’s actual salary, while adjusted EBITDA will deduct a normalized manager's salary.
+The difference between the two is that SDE includes the owner’s actual salary, while adjusted EBITDA will deduct a normalized manager’s salary.

 But what multiple of EBITDA or SDE is used to determine value?
 The answer changes with time, supply and demand for the type of manufacturing company being sold and many other factors.
 There is a publication that tracks M&A transactions quarterly and can be used as a baseline.

 I would caution readers that using this publication without consideration of the other factors listed above will lead to an inappropriate business valuation.
 The publication is The Market Pulse report by Pepperdine University.
 Several years’ worth of reports are available on their website and you can see how multiples change over time.